Merlin1A/cs326-team-psi/docs/final.md

 }

 ### URL Routes/Mappings <br />
-A final up-to-date table of all the URL routes that your application supports and a short description of what those routes are used for.
-You should also indicate any authentication and permissions on those routes.

-'/' (no path) - Leads to the Homepage/Landing page.
+* '/' (no path) - Leads to the Homepage/Landing page.
 No authentication is necessary in order to access it.
 Users can either login or sign up which will redirect them to the corresponding page.
-'/landing' - Leads to the Homepage/Landing page as well.
+* '/landing' - Leads to the Homepage/Landing page as well.
 Similar to the '/' route.
 No authentication required.
-'/main' - Leads to the courses page which has all course information.
+* '/main' - Leads to the courses page which has all course information.
 Users can rate or review a course, and in the navbar, users can either logout or go to account settings.
 Authentication is required.
 * '/logoutmsg' - Leads to the Logout page when the user clicks logout.
 It will then redirect to the Homepage/Landing page in 5 seconds.
 No authentication necessary.
 * '/logout' - Leads to the Logout page as well.
 Similar to '/logoutmsg'.
 No authentication required.
 * '/nan' - Leads to a Not Logged In page if the user tries to access a permission-specific page without correct permissions/credentials.
 After 5 seconds, it will redirect to the Homepage/Landing page.
 No authentication required.